-- We used FLUKA to estimate the beam profile at KPT. - Clean photon beam profile with $\sigma{\nu} \approx 1.5$ cm width. - The width is dominated by multiple scattering in the 10% radiator. - Vertical distribution has a slight asymmetry (on 0.1% level) favoring negative y-s. - Charged particle and neutron rates from CPS measured at the KPT location is expected to be very small compared to the photon flux.
+- > We used FLUKA to estimate the beam profile at KPT. - > Clean photon beam profile with $\sigma{\gamma} \approx 1.5$ cm width. - □ The photon beam width at KPT is dominated by multiple scattering in the 10% radiator. - □ Vertical distribution has a slight asymmetry (on 0.1% level) favoring negative y-s. - Charged particle and neutron rates from CPS measured at the KPT location is expected to be very small compared to the photon flux.